 Generally, financing for the construction of the Department facilities is obtained through appropriations.
-To the extent this financing ultimately may have been obtained through the issuance of public debt, interest costs have not been capitalized since the Department of the Treasury (Treasury) does not allocate such costs to the Department.
+To the extent this financing ultimately may have been obtained through the issuance of public debt, interest costs have not been capitalized since the U.S. Treasury does not allocate such costs to the Department.